-Neighbourhood Annual Rent Charged to Tenants (£) Performance to the end of December 2008 How much of the rent charged for the year that we forecast we will collect (£)
+Neighbourhood Annual Rent Charged to Tenants (£) How much of the rent charged for the year that we forecast we will collect (£)

-Brighton East 12,716,214 97.33% 12,376,691
+Brighton East 12,716,214 12,376,691

-Central 7,774,150 98.19% 7,633,438
+Central 7,744,150 7,603,981

-North & East 11,459,843 98.14% 11,246,690
+North & East 11,459,843 11,246,690

-West 7,787,749 98.22% 7,649,127
+West 7,787,749 7,649,127

-Temporary 278,708 96.77% 269,706
+Temporary Accommodation 278,708 269,706

-Accommodation

-Totals 40,016,664 97.90% 39,176,314
+Totals 39,986,664 39,146,195

-- 3.1.8 The figures above are a forecast relating to rent collected from charges made through the year.
+- 3.1.7 The figures above are a forecast relating to rent collected from charges made through the year.
 This figure can only ever be a forecast until the end of the year as only then is the exact rent charge for the year known.
-This is because during the year properties are purchased and rent is no longer charged, whilst others become empty and rent is not charged until they are occupied once again. - 3.1.9 The figures above do not include any rent collected from arrears in previous years.
+This is because during the year properties are purchased and rent is no longer charged, whilst others become empty and rent is not charged until they are occupied once again. - 3.1.8 The figures above do not include any rent collected from arrears in previous years.
 There has been a slight drop in performance from the end of September 2008 to the end of December 2008 from a collection rate of 98.04% to 97.90%.
 This is an anticipated drop due to the seasonal period It is also likely that the effects of the credit crunch are beginning to be seen.
 To help households the Housing Income Management Team interviews all new tenants prior to key collection.
 This interview includes offering advice and assistance on income maximisation and financial management including, for example, how to set up a bank account, what benefits may be available and which utility services are least expensive.
-The

-- actual arrears at the end of December 2008 are £859,742 against a figure of £ 905,675 at the beginning of the financial year. - 3.1.10 All neighbourhood areas have improved on last years result for the same period demonstrating that after a period of settling into the role and resolving many long standing complex cases the team are obtaining the results that have been expected by tenants, leaseholders and members.
-The team is confident that it will meet its target collection rate of 98.5% by the end of 2008/09. - 3.1.11Although the performance for temporary accommodation is lower than other areas the significance of this is far less with arrears standing at £ 9,572 at the end of December and a significant improvement on their position a year before.
+The actual arrears at the end of December 2008 are £ 859,742 against a figure of £ 905,675 at the beginning of the financial year. - 3.1.9 All neighbourhood areas have improved on last years result for the same period demonstrating that after a period of settling into the role and resolving many long standing complex cases the team are obtaining the results that have been expected by tenants, leaseholders and members.
+The team is confident that it will meet its target collection rate of 98.5% by the end of 2008/09. - 3.1.10 Although the performance for temporary accommodation is lower than other areas the significance of this is far less with arrears standing at £ 9,572 at the end of December and a significant improvement on their position a year before.
 It also needs to be remembered that temporary accommodation staff have a high turnover of residents and often only a very short period of time in which to deal with benefit claims and resolve arrears issues.